Vishaal-MK/Portrait-Segmentation-on-CelebA/README.md

 ![SegNet Architecture](https://github.com/Vishaal-MK/Portrait-Segmentation-on-CelebA/blob/master/Images/SegNet%20Architecture.png)

-The model resulted in 33 million trainanble parameters (maybe overkill?).
+The model resulted in 33 million trainable parameters (maybe overkill?).
 We skip data augmentation since we have 30,000 images to train the models on.

 ### Results